emissary-ingress/emissary/cmd/amb-sidecar/webui/bindata/edge_stack/mvc/README.mvc.md

 ### Resource, ResourceView, and ResourceListView

-There are two Model interfaces (`IResource` and `ICollection`) and two corresponding View interfaces (`IResourceView` and `IResourceListView`) that are extended via concrete class implementations to define web components that work with each other.  `IResourceView` is a view on a single `Resource` and `IResourceListView` is a view on a `Collection` of `Resources`, both web components that work with each other.
+There are two Model interfaces (`IResource` and `IResourceCollection`) and two corresponding View interfaces (`IResourceView` and `IResourceListView`) that are extended via concrete class implementations to define web components that work with each other.  `IResourceView` is a view on a single `Resource` and `IResourceListView` is a view on a `ResourceCollection`, both web components that work with each other.
 For example, a `HostView` would extend `IResourceView` and define the layout and interaction behavior for a `HostResource`.
 A list of hosts, a `HostListView`, is implemented by extending `IResourceListView`, whose model is an instance of `HostCollection`.